husaintheking/CMLSSC/README.md

 ## **Instructions**
-- The SC code can be run directly using SuperCollider. (in case of errors, run it twice)
+- The SC code can be run directly using SuperCollider.
 - To run the GUI, download Open Stage Control from [here](https://openstagecontrol.ammd.net).
   - On Open Stage Control, setup the send port as your local IP address, followed by the standard SuperCollider communication port.
   - By default, the send port should be 127.0.0.1:57120
   - Set MIDI address to MIDI2SC:0,0
-  - Then, press run and in the new session open the included GUI json GUI file.
+  - Then, press run(play button in top left) and in the new session open the included GUI json GUI file.
   - You can control the GUI directly from the editor, but Open Stage Control should give you a local webpage in the debug window, which you can access using a web browser.